 Recovery times can vary from patient to patient, depending on their individual health and the reason for needing surgery.
-Dr. Rynning will advise some patients to work with a physical therapist upon returning home, while other patients may progress their recovery with at-home exercises on their own.
+Our surgeons will advise some patients to work with a physical therapist upon returning home, while other patients may progress their recovery with at-home exercises on their own.
 Most patients are able to regain full use of their shoulders within 6 weeks of surgery, though some recover more quickly.
-Dr. Rynning will advise when it is safe to resume more strenuous activities like sports and heavy lifting.
+We will advise when it is safe to resume more strenuous activities like sports and heavy lifting.

 Shoulder Replacement Surgery in San Diego, CA

 Dr. Ralph Rynning is a top-rated shoulder specialist with over 10 years of experience.
 He trained at the prestigious Rothman Institute, and works with medical device companies to bring the latest shoulder replacement procedures to patients in the San Diego area.
+Dr. Steve Allsing has over 20 years of experience in orthopedics.
 If you think that total shoulder replacement or reverse total shoulder replacement may be right for you, please call our office at 619-286-9480 or request an appointment online.